John Thompson Jr., Georgetown’s head men’s basketball coach emeritus, saved a local Boys & Girls Club from closing over the weekend.

 John Thompson Foundation

-After Thompson’s gift, NBC4 reported that a real estate developer had matched the donation.
+After Thompson’s gift, a local real estate developer matched the donation.

-John Thompson Jr., now a professional radio and TV sports commentator, became the first African-American head coach to win a major collegiate championship, when he captured the NCAA Men’s Division I title in 1984.
+Thompson, now a professional radio and TV sports commentator, became the first African American head coach to win a major collegiate championship, when he captured the NCAA Men’s Division I title in 1984.

 He created the John Thompson Foundation in 2000 to “help improve the quality of life for disadvantaged children within the District of Columbia and other communities,” according to the foundation’s website.